AshGSmith/solar-forecast-card/README.md

 ### HACS (Recommended)
 #### Install via HACS

-Click below to add this repository to HACS:

 [![Add to Home Assistant](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=AshGSmith&repository=solar-forecast-card)

-#### HACS Custom Repository Manual Steps
 1. Open HACS in your Home Assistant instance.
 2. Click on the **⋮** button on the top right and select **Custom repositories***
 3. Enter the below in the **Repository** field